 - Sight and Sound, detachable, 1000 sheets, unpunched, £42.00

-This paper from RNIB is effectively the same width as 12×12″ paper (BP31 in particular), but with a slightly longer length.
-It is useful, for example, when a full 12×12″ page needs to be reproduced verbatim but with explanatory notes or guide dots at the top or bottom, as in some braille teaching books.
+This paper measures 13×11″ and is useful, for example, when a full book-sized page needs to be reproduced verbatim but with explanatory notes or guide dots at the top or bottom, as in some braille teaching books.
 Some braillists also prefer the extra page length for tables.
+It accommodates roughly 31 lines of 42 cells.

 This paper, with sprockets removed, is the closest in size to A4 paper that is readily available.